 Install with Eaves Starter at gable - An alternative to using rake edge and rake J is to install eaves starter at the gable.
 (Diagram 5.6) Each shingle is folded over the eave starter.
 Trim the shingle to the required length adding approx 1” to allow the fold.
 Cut back the top and bottom lock 1”.
 Use a folding tool to fold the 1” tab on the shingle down 90° to hook the eaves starter.
 Place the shingle to hook the eaves starter at the side and slide the shingle up to lock the lower lock on the previous row.
 You may need to gently tap the shingle to fully lock on both edges.
 Fasten with Stainless Steel screws.
 Folding the tab over and around the eave starter can be completed by hand.

-Install shingles at the valley - Where there is a valley we recommend starting from the valley moving towards the rake edge when installing the Shake and Diamond Shingle.
-Position a full shingle on the next course and offset to match the existing pattern.
+Install shingles at the valley - Where there is a valley we recommend starting from the valley and moving towards the rake edge when installing the Shake and Diamond Shingle.
+Position a full shingle on the next course and offset it to match the existing pattern.
 Now place a shingle over the valley to determine the angle of the cut.
 Leave 3/4” - 1” to fold under which allows you to lock into the valley clip.
-If you find the shingle section that is to be locked into the valley is too narrow you can pop rivet the shorter piece to the adjacent shingle, then install as one unit.
+If you find the shingle section that is to be locked into the valley is too narrow you can pop rivet the shorter piece to the adjacent shingle, then install it as one unit.

 Helpful Tip Before fastening the shingle at the valley, lock in the shingle next to it to align the vertical joint and fasten the two shingles after they are straight.
 The shingle at the valley may need to be gently tapped upwards to fully lock the shingle in place.